Start a project with MRI

 Billing

 Invoices are sent to researchers every three months at the beginning of March, June, September, and December.
 Charges are based on the number of hours reserved on the calendar system of the MRI scanner.
-In case of pending payment for prior invoices, the FCBG may revoke the access to the MRI platform.
+In case of pending payment for prior invoices, the FCBG may revoke access to the MRI platform.

 Operator training